 - Changing room areas for staff and volunteers that help preserve the distinction between clean and dirty zones

 - A stable, segregated air system

 - Less porous flooring and other surfaces that are less likely to harbor bacteria and viruses

 Enhanced Socialization and Enrichment Areas

-Stalls will incorporate varied textures, surfaces, and sounds that will provide exposure to environmental stimuli throughout the duration of the puppies’ stay.
+Stalls incorporate varied textures, surfaces, and sounds that provide exposure to environmental stimuli throughout the duration of the puppies’ stay.
 An expanded socialization area will feature a walking track and indoor/outdoor yard specially designed to foster the pups’ confidence and provide early interactive experiences.
 Increased socialization opportunities for our puppies contribute to higher success rates, reduction in the number of puppies required to meet program goals, reduced breeding, and a smaller breeding colony.